-I’m no art expert, but it’s kind of fascinating to sit on one of the benches and cast your eyes around the walls, picking out colours and motifs that seem so familiar if you’ve spent more than five minutes in Klimt’s company.
+I’m no art expert, but it’s kind of fascinating to sit on one of the benches and cast your eyes around the walls, picking out colours and motifs that seem so familiar once you’ve spent more than five minutes in Klimt’s company.

-So there’s the gold, blue and other colours, the female forms, the geometric patterns.
+So you have the gold, blue and other colours, the female forms, the geometric patterns.
 But also a few surprises (to the artistically uneducated like me, at any rate).
-For example, a gorilla-like monster that looks like something from Maurice Sendak’s illustrations in “Where the Wild Things Roam”.
+For example, a gorilla-like monster that looks like something from Maurice Sendak’s illustrations in Where the Wild Things Roam.

-The female figure “Nagende Kummer”, on the same wall as Typhon, seems straight out of Egon Schiele’s studio, even down to the positions of the fingers on the hands.
-But since Schiele was about 12 when the Beethoven Frieze was completed, that might be a clue as to one of Schiele’s sources of inspiration.
+The female figure Nagende Kummer, on the same wall as Typhon, seems straight out of Egon Schiele’s studio, even down to the positions of the fingers on the hands.
+But since Schiele was about 12 when the Beethoven Frieze first appeared, that might be a clue to one of his sources of inspiration.

-Check the separate article on the Secession building for opening times, entrance prices etc.
+Check the separate article on the Secession building for visitor info, but…

 How to find the Beethoven Frieze

 Again, see the Secession article for details.
 Suffice to say, it’s easy to find.
-The building is not far from the centre and right next to one of Vienna’s biggest transport hubs – the Karlsplatz subway station.
+The building is not far from the centre and right next to one of Vienna’s biggest transport hubs: the Karlsplatz subway station.

-Address: Friedrichstraße 12, 1010 Vienna (website)
+Address: Friedrichstraße 12, 1010 Vienna | Website